 Deductions are created and assigned to an individual employee from their profile in your online payroll dashboard.
 Once a deduction is set up, we’ll deduct the indicated amount from each paycheck and leave it in your bank account.
 For wage garnishments, you’ll be responsible for making payments to the appropriate government agency after each pay cycle.

 Create A Deduction

-- Visit the Employees tab of your Payroll Dashboard > select an employee.
+- Visit the Team section of your online Square Dashboard > select an employee.

 - Scroll to the Deductions section of the employee’s profile > click Add Post-Tax Deduction.

 - Select or create a deduction type.

 - Select whether the deduction will be based on a percentage or fixed dollar amount of the employee’s disposable income.

 - If applicable, specify the total amount that should be deducted for this garnishment in the Stop Deducting At field.
 Once the total amount of deductions meet this amount, the final deduction will be capped to match the limit and the deduction will be automatically removed from future paychecks.

 When you run payroll or send an off-cycle payment for an employee with a deduction, you’ll see an additional Adjustments screen after entering hours and earnings.
 From this screen, deductions can be viewed and edited as needed.

 - From the Overview tab of your Payroll dashboard.